 First-time Campers.
-Our Camp Director, Chuck Wolber, has DVDs for families with campers who are considering attending sleep-away camp for the first time.
+Our Camp Director, Chuck Wolber, recommends the DVD Summer Camp Success for families with campers who are considering attending sleep-away camp for the first time.

 Packing Tips.
 Campers’ belongings will be kept in duffles/suitcases in cabins.
 Label all items in permanent marker to ensure everything goes home with its owner at the end of the session.
 A mesh or canvas laundry bag can help keep dirty clothes separated from clean during the week.
 Extra gallon zip-top baggies pre-labeled with campers’ names makes for easy pack-up at the end of the week.
 Belts are great for cinching sleeping bags and pillows.

 - Headgear.
 Hats, bandana, hair elastics, combs, brushes.

 - Clothing.
 Shorts, skirts you can play in, long pants; long and short-sleeved shirts; sweatshirts; undies and socks; PJs; 2 swimsuits; poncho or raincoat.
 Campers will receive a camp T-shirt during camp.